ngbox/signal-utils/apps/docs/docs/getting-started.md

 ## Installation

-To start using Your Signal Library in your Angular project, follow these steps:
+To start using @ngbox/signal-utils in your Angular project, follow these steps:

 1. Install the library using npm or yarn: